 Medical professionals use a staging system for rating the severity of bed sores.
 Typically, these systems focus on the depth of the damage to soft tissue, which can range from “least severe” to “most severe.”
 According to the CDC, the stages typically look like this:

 The CDC suggests that “Stage 2” pressure ulcers are among the most common in nursing home residents who have been victims of neglect.
-If you discover that an elderly loved one has developed bed sores, consult a lawyer for legal advice to discuss your options in suing a nursing home for negligence.

 Bed sores can cause a number of medical complications, including: